netscianalysis/netsci/README.md

 - **Language**: C++
 - **Library**: [CuArray](#cuarray)
 - **Class**: [CuArray](#cuarray-class)
-- **Description**: Sort the `CuArray` in ascending order based on the values in the specified column.
+- **Description**: Sort the `CuArray` in descending order based on the values in the specified column.
 - **Parameters**:
     - `int i`: Column index to sort.
 - **Returns**: Pointer to a new `CuArray` containing the sorted data.